Mingyi1995/PUI2018_mh5172/HW3_mh5172/README.md

 ## Assignment 2: Read CSV files with pandas and use NYC open data portal
 [Assignment2_mh5172](Assignment2_mh5172.ipynb)

 p.s.
-I found some mistakes in this file one day late than the DDL (I am in the morning session), I modified it and re-uploaded .
-The origin file can still be found in the history.
+I found there were some mistakes in this file by myself one day later than the DDL (I am in the morning session), I modified it and re-uploaded .
+The original file can still be found in the history.
 Thanks
 ## Part 1
 Downloaded a csv format data from NYCOpenData, read, and plot 2 rows of it in jupyter notebook.